If getting a suntan is high on the priority list, then unless you want to stay pink you need to choose your Philippines beach destinations carefully.

 Of the resorts and beaches we visited:

-♦ 2 were just rocks: Both the T-breeze and Isla Hayahay offered some snorkelng but little decent swimming.
+♦ 2 were just rocks: Both the T-breeze and Isla Hayahay offered some snorkeling but little decent swimming.

-♦ A few were unmaintained yellow sand beaches, like the Java Beach Resort.
+♦ A few were shabby yellow sand beaches, like the Java Beach Resort.

 ♦ 3 were good quality well-maintained white sand beaches: Dumaluan, Alona, and Panglao Nature Resort.

-The problem with the unmaintained beaches (apart from not being very pretty) is that they accumulate a lot of flotsam and jetsam, which can harbour millions of very unpleasant sandflies.
+The problem with the shabby beaches (apart from not being very pretty) is that they accumulate a lot of flotsam and jetsam, which can harbour millions of very unpleasant sandflies.

 The weather too can be rapidly changeable, notably in the afternoons when it often clouds over with odd showers and occasionally torrential rain.

-Not great if you’ve finally found a beach to lie on.
+Not great … if you’ve finally managed to find a beach to lie on.

-Philippines Beach Destinations – You may also like:
+If you enjoyed Philippines Best Beach Destinations? check out Central Philippines – Cebu & Bohol.
+You may also like: